viperleed/viperleed/doc/content/basics/installation.rst

 There is no need to install :term:`BLAS` and :term:`LAPACK`, as MacOS already ships with these libraries pre-installed.

 .. warning::
-    If the XCode Command Line Tools are not installed before you install :term:`gfortran`, you may get an error stating that the ``-lSystem`` library is not available.
+    If the XCode Command Line Tools are not installed before you install :term:`gfortran`, you will get an error stating that the ``-lSystem`` library is not available.
-    If this happens, make sure to install the XCode Command Line Tools and then reinstall :term:`gfortran`:
+    If this happens, make sure to first install the XCode Command Line Tools and then reinstall :term:`gfortran`:

     .. code-block:: console